decal/werdlists/INDEX.md

 ansi-art: ANSI art pieces remniscient of MS-DOS driver `ANSI.SYS` and `BCOM.EXE`
 ascii-art: "Low bit" a.k.a.
 7-bit ASCII art items without control characters
+attack-data: Info about attacks on networks and applications
 auth-warnings: Legal warnings shown by networked computer systems before login
 biology-info: Reference information useful in the study of biological issues
 browser-data: Data related to GUI browser software like Chrome, FireFox, etc.